VidyaMuniraju/MYFLIX-ANGULAR/README.md

 # MyFlixAngularClient

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.1.
+This is the client-side application for the movie API which I created(can be found in [Movie_FLIX](https://github.com/VidyaMuniraju/Movie_FLIX)).

 ## Development server